 Contact Ceja Law Firm for an Expert Attorney on Terroristic Threat in Houston

-Attorney Jose Ceja is a former prosecutor who spend almost a decade working at one of the premier criminal defense firms in the State of Texas.
+Attorney Jose Ceja is a former prosecutor who has spent almost a decade working at one of the premier criminal defense firms in the State of Texas.
 He has handled countless terroristic threat cases and regularly obtains favorable results.
 If you are charged with terroristic threat anywhere in the Greater Houston area, attorney Jose Ceja is an excellent choice.
 Contact us today for a free consultation.
+Should you have any more concerns, please read our Terroristic Threat FAQs.